+- ART 220 Classical Archaeology (F3 & F5)

+- HIST 221 Ancient Mediterranean(F3)

-- ARCE 220 Archaeological Methods - ART 218 Greek Art and Architecture(F5) - HIST 105 Egypt in the Age of Cleopatra(F2 and F3) - HIST 222 The Fall of the Roman Republic(F3) - HUM 101-102 The Search for Values in the Light of Western History and Religion (F1)
+- HUM 101-102 The Search for Values in the Light of Western History and Religion (F1)

 With no prior experience in high school, students must begin the Greek or Latin sequence by fall of the junior year.
 Some tracks of the major require an even earlier start to language study.